cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 ## Denom trace

-The token denoms should have the same behavior as in the `ibctransfer` module:
+The token denoms should the same behavior as in the `ibc-transfer` module:

 - An external token received from a chain has a unique `denom`, reffered to as `voucher`
-- When a token sent to a chain is received back, the chain can resolve the voucher and convert it back to the original token denomination
+- When a token sent to a chain is sent back and received, the chain can resolve the voucher and convert it back to the original token denomination

 Vouchers are hashes, therefore you must store which original denomination is related to a voucher, you can do this with an indexed type.